the-spectator/git_my_life/README.md

 ## Contributing

-We encourage you to contribute to Day In!
+We encourage you to contribute to Git My Life!
 Please do follow the common sense opensource etiquette.

 ## Getting Started